MotusanGroup/bhelpful/README.md

 		jQuery('body').on('mouseover', resource.selector, function(ev){
 			self.getFilteredContent(resource, context)
 			.then(function(helpText){
-				alert("Renderer override happenin' here!\n" + helpText);
+				alert(helpText);
 			});
 		});
 	}

 If you want all your help targets to be rendered this way, set defaultRenderer to this function during initialization.

 If you only want to use this for a specific resource, assign it that resource as follows:

 	"Some Feature" : {
 		"selector" : "#featureDiv",